sanaarcha3-art/useless_project_rage/README.md

 ### Project Description
 RageDesk — because sometimes "force quit" just doesn't hit hard enough.

 Ever wanted to hammer your desktop into oblivion, drill a hole through Chrome, or nuke your inbox with a black hole — without your IT department finding out?
 RageDesk is a completely fake, completely satisfying virtual rage room that lives on top of your actual screen.
-Hit a hotkey, and suddenly your real desktop is covered in cracks, paint, fire, and explosions... that aren't actually there.
+Hit a hotkey, and suddenly your real desktop is covered in cracks, eggs, fire, and explosions... that aren't actually there.
 Your files are safe.
 Your apps are safe.
 Your dignity, less so, especially once you unlock Finger-Guns Mode and start bullet-holing your own spreadsheets.

 Got a webcam?
 Even better — throw an actual punch at your monitor, pull off a two-hand explosion gesture like you're in a Michael Bay film, or hold two fingers to your temple for the coveted MIND = BLOWN achievement (side effects include a screen-sized cartoon explosion and mild ego repair).

 Smash.
 Drill.
 Combo.
 Reset.
 Press Escape.
 Go back to pretending you're a calm, professional adult.

 ### The Problem (that doesn't exist)
 Sometimes, your code won't compile, your browser freezes, or you get *that* email from your boss.
 Naturally, the only logical response is to take a physical sledgehammer and smash your monitor into a thousand pieces.
-But monitors are expensive, and HR heavily frowns upon property destruction.
+But monitors are expensive, and HR/parents heavily frowns upon property destruction.

 ### The Solution (that nobody asked for)
 A transparent, invisible desktop overlay that turns your actual screen into a destructible playground!
 Using your mouse—or actual hand gestures via your webcam—you can smash your screen with a hammer, burn your desktop with realistic spreading fire, or open a black hole to suck away your problems.
 When you're done throwing a tantrum, simply press `ESC`, and your desktop is instantly pristine again as if nothing ever happened!